China’s military diplomacy in the Pacific and Indian Oceans

 Soldiers of the Chinese PLA

-China’s military diplomacy and security engagement has evolved over time
+China’s military diplomacy and security engagement have evolved over time

 Chinese leaders on defence and security engagement